mattkelsey/EVBlog/_posts/2015-06-07-drivinghome.markdown

 <img src="{{ site.baseurl }}/img/post2-4.jpg" alt="Updating the tabs">
 <span class="caption text-muted">Before we could hit the road, new tabs needed to be added so we were legal.</span>

 <p>After a quick stop for gas, we hit the road and after about a minute of driving the tach stopped buzzing and started accurately reading the RPM.
-Eventually the break light went off as well.
+Eventually the brake light went off as well.
 Everything started working itself out as we drove it further towards home.</p>

 <img src="{{ site.baseurl }}/img/post2-5.jpg" alt="Gassing up the car">
 <span class="caption text-muted">This is something we won’t be doing for very much longer…</span>

 <p>Not all the gauges were totally functioning correctly, however.
-The temperature gauge was reading way to high and the fuel gauge was off as well, not that it mattered for our purposes.
+The temperature gauge was reading way too high and the fuel gauge was off as well, not that it mattered for our purposes.
 The ride home went fairly smoothly despite the wide range of suspicious sounds and smells emanating from the car.
 Much to our ears dismay we also found that there was a short somewhere in the speaker system.</p>
 <p>Overall it was an amazing ride, going even better than I could have hoped for!
 We got it home successfully with only minor problems.
 The next day I gave it a thorough scrubbing after checking all the seals on the doors and except for the paint and some minor interior sun damage, it is looking amazing!</p>
 <img src="{{ site.baseurl }}/img/post2-6.jpg" alt="Leaning on the clean car">
 <span class="caption text-muted">Car all cleaned up and looking way better.
 It’s amazing what just a good wash can do!</span>

 <p>More to come soon, thanks for reading.</p>